 DIY store partnership

-As a journeyman electrician, you can work as an independent contractor that tackles various complex side jobs for electricians.
+As a journeyman electrician, you can work as an independent contractor that tackles a variety of complex side jobs for electricians.
 While you work your way to the rank of master electrician, you can work on residential or commercial projects.

 If you go the residential route, your side jobs can include repairing or replacing faulty wiring and electrical components and installing the wiring in home construction or renovation.

-For commercial work, you can be called in to install, repair and maintain electrical systems in buildings or other commercial/industrial structures like oil rigs, shipyards, mines, power plants or manufacturing facilities.
+For commercial work, you can be called upon to install, repair and maintain electrical systems in buildings or other commercial/industrial structures like oil rigs, shipyards, mines, power plants or manufacturing facilities.

 Also read: How to make more money as an electrician